Online Statistical Inference in Decision-Making with Matrix Context: Online Decision Making and Low-Rank Estimation

 \subsection{Online Low-Rank Estimation via SGD}

 In this section, we introduce the procedure to obtain the online low-rank estimator $\Msgd_{i,t}$.
-The estimation method needs to meet two requirements: (1) the estimator should be updated sequentially under the matrix contextual bandit framework; and (2) it should preserve the low-rankness.
+The estimation method needs to meet two requirements: (1) the estimator should be updated sequentially under the online decision-making framework, and (2) the estimator should leverage the inherent low-rank structure to ensure sample efficiency.
 To accomplish these tasks, we apply SGD to iteratively update the estimation of the low-rank factorization of $M_i$.
 Specifically, for $i = 0,1$, we solve the following stochastic optimization problem via SGD,

 where the expectation is taken with respect to the randomness of $\{X,y\}$, and the individual loss function is defined as